igomezv/igomezv/README.md

 Interests: Bayesian inference, artificial neural networks and Dark Energy cosmological models.

 Note:
-Currently, most of my repositories are quite messy; however, I will soon clean them up to make them readable to the curious code reader.
+Currently, most of my repositories are quite messy; however, I will soon (no matter when you read this) clean them up to make them readable to the curious code reader.

 <!--
 **igomezv/igomezv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.